coq/platform-docs/CONTRIBUTING.md

 - There is a lot of tutorials and how-tos to write, both about Coq and plugins in its Platform
 - There is technical work to be done on the (interactive) web interface side

+> [!TIP]
+> Before starting to work on something and invest time into it, check if it is not already existing,
+> or if someone hasn't already started working on it, either by creating a discussion on the [Zulip stream](https://coq.zulipchat.com/#narrow/stream/437203-Platform-docs) or a draft pull request about it.

 ## Building the documentation

 We generate interactive documents using jsCoq from the `.v` files in the `src` directory.